tjoskar/angular2-labb/README.md

 First we need to install a few new dependencies (they should already be listed in you `package.json`):
 ```
 jasmine-core               // Core lib for jasmine
+karma                      // Core lib for karma
 karma-jasmine              // So Karma understand jasmine
 karma-mocha-reporter       // A better test reporter
-karma-phantomjs-launcher   // So Karma can start PhantomJS
+karma-electron-launcher    // So Karma can start Electron
 karma-sourcemap-loader     // So Karma understands sourcemaps
 karma-webpack              // So Karma and webpack can talk to each other
-phantomjs-polyfill         // PhantomJS is old
-phantomjs-prebuilt         // PhantomJS, itself
+electron-prebuilt          // Electron
 source-map-loader          // So webpack understand sourcemaps
 ```

 Since we are using typescript and `modules`, we need some way of bind all this modules so the browser can understand them, that is why we are using webpack. - Which is awesome but this require some extra work before we can run the test case.

 Take a look inside `karma.conf.js`.
-Karma, will only load one javascript-file (`test.bundle.js`) and pass it to webpack.
+Karma, will only load one javascript-file (`unit-test.bundle.js`) and pass it to webpack.
 This file will however load all test files.
-Take a look inside `test.bundle.js`.
-First of all we load some `polyfills` and angular stuff but then we use the the context method on `require` that webpack created in order to tell webpack what files we actually want to require or import.
-For each test-file we find we will call the context function that will require the file and load it up.
+Take a look inside `unit-test.bundle.js`.
+First of all we load some `polyfills` and angular stuff but then we use the the context method on `require` that webpack created in order to tell webpack what files we actually want to import.
+For each test-file we find we will call the context function that will require the file and load it.
 Cool right?

 Ready to write some unit tests? – [Let's get started](https://youtu.be/IKqV7DB8Iwg?t=59s).

-Take first a look at: `lib/storage/test/local-storage.test.ts`.
+Take a look at: `lib/storage/test/local-storage.test.ts`.
 Looks straightforward right?
-Take a look at `lib/test/subscribe.service.test.ts` for a more complex test case.
+Take a look at: `lib/test/subscribe.service.test.ts` for a more complex test case.

 To create a new test case you only have to create a new file which the filename ends with `.test.ts`.